 This recipe is safe and inexpensive to make at home.
 All you need is some shaving cream, Elmer's white glue, and a little food coloring.
 The unique texture will give you and your kids hours of fun.

-An Age Appropriate Craft
+An Age-Appropriate Craft

 Making puffy paint is a project best suited for children two years old and up.
 Once you gather the materials, it should take about 15 minutes (not including drying time).
-The timing is just long enough to hold short 2-year-old attention spans.
+The timing is just long enough to hold short two-year-old attention spans.